 But the pacing is so ill-timed.
 The momentum coughs and sputters when it should be building smoothly.
 Christopher Walken has the best lines, yet each of his moments are grafted in like separate mini-set pieces to watch him act, punching plugs throughout the flow of the film.

 The amateurish abundance of dutch tilts are so many (nearly every shot) that they call attention to themselves, destroying any atmosphere that returning Cinematographer (Richard Clabaugh: THE PROPHECY, PHANTOMS) could have created.
-And THE PROPHECY II has lots of light/dark and fog atmospherics intent on creating atmosphere.
+THE PROPHECY II also has lots of light/dark and fog atmospherics intent on creating atmosphere.

 To a point, THE PROPHECY movies are supposed to remain within an environment of everyday common, earthiness.
 It's meant to be day to day reality interrupted by forces of the Supernatural: Forces that prefer to blend in and keep a low profile.
 It's not meant to be all glitzed out special effects and bright colors.